PrefectHQ/prefect/docs/guides/prefect-deploy.md

     )
 ```

-Make sure you have the [work pool](/concepts/work-pools/) created in the Prefect Cloud workspace you are authenticated to or on your running self-hosted server instance.
+Make sure you have the [work pool](/concepts/work-pools/) created in the Prefect Cloud workspace you are authenticated to or on your running self-managed server instance.
 Then run the script to create a deployment (in future examples this step will be omitted for brevity):

 <div class="terminal">